What to do if: You're caught speeding, or you break down

 You break down

 There’s never a convenient time for your car to break down, but the headache it can cause might be even greater when it happens abroad.
-Therefore, it’s worth making sure you’re fully covered before you travel, so in the event of the worst happening you can be confident that help is on its way.
-Investing in European breakdown travel cover is well worth doing, as those without it could find recovery costs to be very expensive.
+Therefore, it’s worth making sure you’re fully covered before you travel.
+In the event of the worst happening, cover gives you confidence that help is on its way.
+Investing in European breakdown travel cover may well be worth doing, as those without it could find recovery costs to be very expensive. - Check your vehicle's conditions

-Remember too that you’ll need to put on a florescent jacket should you break down and if your vehicle is stuck on the road (fully or partially) you’ll need to use the red warning triangle that it’s compulsory for all cars in France to carry.
+Remember that you’ll need to put on a florescent jacket should you break down.
+If your vehicle is stuck on the road (fully or partially), you’ll need to use the red warning triangle that it’s compulsory for all cars in France to carry. - The rescue plan

-It’s worth keeping in mind that if you breakdown on an autoroute your breakdown firm won’t be able to come directly to you.
-This isn’t quite as drastic as it sounds, as when this happens you need contact the emergency services on 112 to arrange to be towed off.
-Once you’re safely dropped off you can call for assistance to deal with the problem.
+It’s worth keeping in mind that if you break down on an autoroute your breakdown firm won’t be able to come directly to you.
+This isn’t quite as drastic as it sounds… When this happens, you need to contact the emergency services on 112 to arrange to be towed off.
+Once you’re safely dropped off, you can call for assistance to deal with the problem.

 You Get Caught Speeding